The apostrophe sign (‘) replaces certain letters in a word to join two words together. Think of the English expressions it is and it’s.

 The bee, that bee

-It is mandatory in front of ci + conjugations of the verb to be beginning with e-, such as era, è or erano.
+It is mandatory before ci + conjugations of the verb to be beginning with e-, such as era, è or erano.

-C’era, translating to the English sentence there was, is actually the elision of ci era.
-You NEVER write it as ci era, however.
+C’era, which translates into the English sentence there was, is actually the elision of ci era.
+However, you NEVER write it as ci era.

 Quarter of an hour